akshayKhot/CS/CC/README.md

-﻿# CC is a compiler written in C-Sharp.
+﻿# CC is a Compiler written in C-Sharp.

 ### What does it do right now?